Valles Mines, Missouri, U S A

 Buildings

-The Core House holds solid rock cores preserved from our Diamond Drill prospecting operations and logged in maps under your feet (Click here for the drill log of the Artesian Well).
-The Missouri Dept of Natural Resources keeps all the logs of all the drill holes going down into the earth here in the "Well Drillers Section".
-Or look your own well up sometime.
+The Core House even today holds solid rock cores preserved from our Diamond Drill Prospecting operations and logged into maps from under your feet (Click here to see the drill hole log of the Artesian Well).
+The Missouri Dept of Natural Resources keeps all the logs of all the drill holes going down into the earth in the "Well Drillers Section".
+You might try to look your own well up some time.
 The "Land Survey" section keeps surveys of where a well is drilled.
-Or where miners worked their mines.
+Or where miners worked their mines

-The General Store, Inside, historic photos, ledgers, artifacts, and documents from the 1800's forward.
+The General Store Collection inside: historic photos, mining tools, ledgers, artifacts, and documents from the 1800's forward.
 Many local residents or their descendants have donated their family portraits, Kodaks, and work pictures of times past.
 Former Valles Mines residents and their families now live all over the world and we try to track them.
 You never know who you might meet here.
 Recent visitors came from New Zealand and England.

 The Artesian Well In 1911, the steam powered Diamond Core Drill struck an underground river making the Artesian Well start to flow at 75 gallons/minute.
 Still today, downhill from the Museum, you can drink from it.
 While people originally came from as far away as Illinois to fill their containers, we recently had visitors from New Zealand drive up one day.
-After seeing it on the web, it was a must see.
+After seeing it on the web, it was a "must-see" for them.
+And a must-drink" as they filled their RV's water tank at the Artesian.

-Limestone, also know as Dolomite, is quarried in Missouri and elsewhere.
-The Missouri Limestone Producers website offers a Teachers and Students section you might want to see.
+Limestone, also know as Dolomite, is quarried in Missouri and elsewhere like Rhode Island.
+The Missouri Limestone Producers website offers a Resources for Teachers and Students section you might want to see.